The Italian Strategy for Ultra Broadband aims to provide gigabit connectivity to all by 2026.

 The Italian National Recovery and Resilience Plan allocates EUR 6.7 billion for the implementation of the Strategy for Ultra Broadband.
 The plan provides allocations for the following five projects:

-• Connected health care facilities, which intends to cover approximately 12,000 hospitals and healthcare facilities (at least 1 Gbps and up to 10 Gbps connectivity), and
+- Connected health care facilities, which intends to cover approximately 12,000 hospitals and healthcare facilities (at least 1 Gbps and up to 10 Gbps connectivity)

-Italy’s national roadmap for the implementation of the connectivity toolbox includes several reforms, in particular on streamlining permit granting procedures for civil works, improving transparency and reinforcing the capabilities of the single information point, as well as expanding the right of access to existing physical infrastructure.
+Italy’s national roadmap for the implementation of the connectivity toolbox includes several reforms.
+In particular on streamlining permit granting procedures for civil works, improving transparency and reinforcing the capabilities of the single information point, and expanding the right of access to existing physical infrastructure.

 The Italian voucher scheme of total EUR 610 million will provide aid in the form of vouchers to SMEs that will subscribe to broadband services capable of ensuring download speeds of at least 30 megabits per second (Mbps).